 Visitors to the Biokovo Nature Park have the freedom to select a hiking tour that aligns with their physical abilities and personal preferences.
 There is a range of options available, including easy, moderate, and challenging hiking routes.
 In addition, there are also walking tours that incorporate organized transportation for added convenience.a

 One notable hiking route is the longest trail, which begins in Makarska and leads all the way to Sveti Jure, the highest peak of Biokovo.
 This particular journey typically spans around 7 hours, providing an immersive experience for avid hikers.
 For comprehensive information on all the picturesque hiking routes, we recommend visiting the official website of the park, where you can gather detailed insights and plan your adventure accordingly.

 There is also a mountain-tourist map that can be purchased at a cost of 45 kn at the park entrance reception or at the official tourist info center in Makarska.

-It is located in the Ravna Vlaška area, at an elevation of 1228 meters, right next to the info centar at the 13th kilometer of the Biokovo Road.
+Situated in the Ravna Vlaška area, the Skywalk resides at an elevation of 1228 meters, conveniently adjacent to the info center located at the 13th kilometer of the Biokovo Road.
 In addition to the stunning panoramic view it offers, the viewpoint also features a geological column.
 This column provides a 3D representation of the rock layers that comprise Mount Biokovo, showcasing its geological history from its formation to the present.
-Accompanying the display is a comprehensive geological time chart and description of the types of rock and their ages.
+Accompanying the display is a comprehensive geological time chart and descriptions of the various rock types and their ages.
 Furthermore, the viewpoint area provides convenient amenities such as parking facilities and restrooms, ensuring a comfortable and enjoyable visit for all.